xonixx/makesure/docs/parameterized_goals.md

 ## Q. Shall we restrict the param name to Name123? `[A-Z][A-Za-z0-9_]*`

-This might be good idea / convention.
+Yes, this is a good idea / convention.

 ## Q. Can we make parameterized goals resolution during parsing?
 We might need to know the number of params for a goal which is not available yet, since goal may come later.